- This is the Honest Vendor Rating for SAP.

 - Solution Manager – Document repository and landscape management

 These are just some examples.
 A more useful question might be what enterprise software does SAP not compete in.
-SAP has mostly grown through internal development, however, there is quite a bit of evidence that SAP copied some of its intellectual property from other vendors.
-This comes to us from court cases where vendors allege SAP of doing this, from my personal experience of seeing functionality appear in SAP after it was already in software of a vendor that SAP had a partnership with.
+SAP has mostly grown through internal development.
+However, there is quite a bit of evidence that SAP copied some of its intellectual property from other vendors.
+This comes to us from court cases where vendors allege SAP of doing this, from my personal experience of seeing functionality appear in SAP after it was already in the software of a vendor that SAP had a partnership with.

-Two major departments or divisions are part of enterprise software implementations, the business and information technology.
+Two significant departments or divisions are part of enterprise software implementations, the business and information technology.
 Information technology does things like maintain the applications, databases, and infrastructure for the software that the business uses.
 For reasons that are not entirely clear, but are at least somewhat related to personal career incentives or the incentives within the IT department, SAP is very attractive to IT departments.
-This is interesting because SAP is one of the most, if not the most difficult enterprise software application(s) to maintain.
-This is highlighted in this article related to total cost of ownership.
+This is interesting because SAP is one of the most, if not the most challenging enterprise software application(s) to maintain.
+This is highlighted in this article related to the total cost of ownership.
 Cases where uncompetitive SAP offerings are selected over much better competitive offerings, it is almost always IT that has cast the deciding vote.
-SAP’s sway with IT departments is so powerful, and in many cases resulting in such bad choices for the business that on many occasions it appears that the IT decision makers actually work for SAP, and look out more for SAP’s interests than that of their own company.
+SAP’s sway with IT departments is so powerful, and in many cases resulting in such bad choices for the business that on many occasions it appears that the IT decision-makers work for SAP, and look out more for SAP’s interests than that of their own company.